ICI Techno

 Single step loop

 In previous examples, the single-step loop was used to wait for events.
 Combined with parallel execution, it can be a powerful tool for implementing efficient sequential code.
 The next example computes the square root; it is a direct implementation of the C++ algorithm.
-Use of parallel assignments and single-step loops makes the code as efficient as hand-coded VHDL code.
+Using parallel assignments and single-step loops makes the code as efficient as hand-coded VHDL code.

 Functions

-Copyright © 2019-22 ICI Techno - All right reserved.
+Copyright © 2019-26 ICI Techno - All right reserved.

 • Home